Program overview

 Career Options

-Graduates of the Aircraft Maintenance Engineer Category E (Electronics) program can pursue various career opportunities in the aviation industry across Canada.
-Some potential job roles include:
+Graduates of the Aircraft Maintenance Engineer Category E (Electronics) program can pursue various career opportunities in Canada, including:

-• Aircraft Maintenance Engineer: Responsible for the inspection, maintenance, and repair of aircraft systems, ensuring compliance with safety regulations.
+• Aircraft Maintenance Engineer: Responsible for the inspection, maintenance, and repair of aircraft electrical and electronic systems.

-• Avionics Technician: Specializes in the electronic systems of aircraft, including navigation, communication, and flight control systems.
+• Avionics Technician: Specializes in the installation and troubleshooting of avionics systems and equipment.

-• Aircraft Inspector: Conducts thorough inspections of aircraft to ensure they meet safety and regulatory standards.
+• Aircraft Inspector: Conducts thorough inspections of aircraft to ensure compliance with safety regulations and standards.

-• Maintenance Manager: Oversees maintenance operations, ensuring that all work is performed efficiently and in compliance with regulations.
+• Maintenance Manager: Oversees maintenance operations and ensures that all work is performed according to regulatory standards.

-With the growing demand for skilled workers in the aviation sector, graduates can expect excellent job opportunities in both national and international markets.
+With the growing demand for skilled workers in the aviation industry, graduates can expect excellent job opportunities both nationally and internationally.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.